ktenman/ktenman/README.md

 ## 💼 Professional Journey

-With 8 years of specialized Java development, I've honed my skills in creating code that's not just functional but a joy to work with.
+With 8 years of specialized Java development, I've polished my skills in creating code that's not just functional but a joy to work with.
 I thrive in fast-paced environments where problem-solving is the name of the game.

 ## 🌟 What I Bring to the Table